Cervical cancer is cancer that starts in the neck of the womb (the cervix).

 Cervical cancer: the facts

-- Over 250 women are diagnosed with cervical cancer in Ireland each year
+- Around 3,00 women are diagnosed with cervical cancer in Ireland each year.

 - Smear tests are quick and painless.
 They could save your life.